-For a list of Authorized Activities, see p.
-7 of the RFA listed in Supporting Documents below.
+For Mathematics Coach Responsibilities (deliverables) in specified years, see pp. 3-5 of the RFA listed in Supporting Documents below.

-The Kentucky Department of Education (KDE) anticipates funding 10-15 programs.
+The Kentucky Department of Education (KDE) anticipates funding approximately 75 schools.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Submit all questions and applications by email to:

 Frankfort, KY 40601

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga

 Grants to USA nonprofit organizations to protect natural resources on land and water in locations around the world.
 Funding is intended to ensure that activities to acquire metals, gemstones, and corals for design use do not have an adverse impact on the area of origin.

 Grants of up to $3,000 to USA and Canada nonprofit organizations for projects to protect wildlife and natural habitats.
 Funding is intended for campaigns to save specific species and ecosystems.
 Eligible activities include public policy work, litigation, advocacy, and d